“A/B testing.” “Persona.” “ROI.”

 “Free 14-day trial.
 No credit card.
 No nonsense.”

-Microcopy like this makes clicking a button that says “Sign Up Now” a whole lot easier.
+Microcopy like this makes clicking a CTA button that says “Sign Up Now” a whole lot easier.

 “Add to Chrome (it’s free).”

 Who doesn’t jump at the opportunity for free stuff?
-Nothing says “let’s move forward” to a customer you want to finish an action than literally saying that action won’t cost them a thing.
+Nothing says “let’s move forward” to a customer you want to finish an action than literally saying that call-to-action won’t cost them a thing.

 This says they get something that will benefit them, and that there’s no work to get it.
 Win-win for everyone involved.

 How to create great microcopy